Nakhon Ratchasima railway station

 Nakhon Ratchasima railway station is a 1st class station and the main railway station in Nakhon Ratchasima Province in Thailand.
 This station located in west side of the city of Nakhon Ratchasima.
-There are 18 daily trains, 1 E&O trains served to this station.
+There are 18 daily trains and one daily Eastern & Oriental Express trains served to this station.
 Also, there are 4 to 6 special trains service in New Year, Songkran or other special festival.
 In the 2008 census, Nakhon Ratchasima Station served nearly 800,000 passengers.